 Facebook Creator Studio (Step 1)

 It used to cost money to schedule on Instagram through paid apps and services.
-This was not great for a new blogger or a rescue volunteer trying to increase their reach and get animals adopted.
+This was not great for a blogger or a rescue volunteer trying to increase their reach.
+Getting animals adopted was so much harder.
 Now things are different.

-Facebook has added the option to schedule Instagram photos (as well as your usual posts) through a Facebook page.
-This uses something they call the Creator Studio which can be found at the top of a Facebook page, like mine for Dash Kitten.
+Facebook has added the option to schedule Instagram photos.
+The option uses something they called Creator Studio.
+This can be found at the top of a Facebook page, like mine for Dash Kitten.

 Here’s how you find Creator Studio: